ayjays132/PhillOS/docs/lock_screen.md

 ## Configuration

-Enable or disable face login from **Settings → Security → Lock Screen**.
+Enable or disable face, fingerprint, or voice login from **Settings → Security → Lock Screen**.
 This panel also lets you choose which camera or sensor should be used.

 ## Fallback Authentication and Privacy